ralphbean/presentations/fedmsg-devconf14.rst

 ----

 Theoretically, there could be dropped messages.

-We wrote a script that hourly compared the list of koji builds with the list of fedmsg messages about koji builds to see if there were any discrepancies.
-None were found.
+**However**, we wrote a script that hourly compared the list of koji builds with the list of fedmsg messages about koji builds to see if there were any discrepancies.  *None were found.*

-fedmsg has the option to turn on a local message store and replay mechanism for producers, but we have no reports of anyone using it in production.
+**Furthermore**, fedmsg has the option to turn on a local message store and replay mechanism for producers, but we have no reports of anyone using it in production.
 It requires that each local sender *have its own database* to store every message sent.
 It significantly increases the overheard of deploying fedmsg.

-With the risk of dropped messages comes increased flexibility.
+*(With the risk of dropped messages comes increased flexibility.)*

 ----

 :data-x: r1600
 :data-y: 0

+The bus is **publicly subscribable**

-It is *publicly subscribable* -- hit up ``tcp://hub.fedoraproject.org:9940`` with a ``zmq.SUB`` socket.
+Hit up ``tcp://hub.fedoraproject.org:9940`` with a ``zmq.SUB`` socket.
 This is configured by default when you ``yum install fedmsg``.

 .. code:: python